infonetlijian/homepage/CV.md

 ## <font color=#6EB1EC>Bio</font>

-Jian Li received his B.S. degree from the Department of Electronics and Information Engineering, Anhui University, in 2015, and received Ph.D degree from the Department of Electronic Engineering and Information Science (EEIS), University of Science and Technology of China (USTC), in 2020.
+Jian Li received his bachelor's degree from the Department of Electronics and Information Engineering, Anhui University, in 2015, and received doctor's degree from the Department of Electronic Engineering and Information Science (EEIS), University of Science and Technology of China (USTC), in 2020.
 From Nov.
 2019 to Nov.
 2020, he was a visiting scholar with the Department of Electronic and Computer Engineering, University of Florida.
 From Dec.
 2020 to Dec.
-2022, he was a Post-Doctoral fellow in the School of Cyber Science and Technology, USTC.
-He is currently an Associate Researcher in the School of Cyber Science and Technology, USTC.
-His research interests include wireless networks, next-generation Internet architecture, and quantum networks.
+2022, he was a Post-Doctoral researcher with the School of Cyber Science and Technology, USTC.
+He is currently an associate researcher with the School of Cyber Science and Technology, USTC.
+He serves as an Editor of China Communications.
+His research interests include quantum networking, wireless networks, and next-generation Internet.

 ## <font color=#6EB1EC>Research Interests</font>
 * Wireless networks: Key technologies in 5G/B5G cellular system, radio access networks, satellite-terrestrial integrated networks
-* Quantum networks: QKD networks, quantum internet
+* Quantum networks: quantum key distribution networks, quantum internet
-* The next generation network architecture: ICN
+* The next generation network architecture
 * Network security

 ## <font color=#6EB1EC>Experience</font>
 * School of Cyber Science and Technology, 2022.11 - Current
-  * Research Associate
+  * Associate Researcher
   * University of Science and Technology of China, Hefei, China
   * Advisor: Prof. Jun Lu (Academician of Chinese Academy of Engineering)